Interdisciplinary Master of Arts in International Affairs

 - A statement of purpose, not to exceed two double-spaced pages, describing academic interests and professional goals

-- Optional: Graduate Record Examination scores, if available, but not required
+- Graduate Record Examination scores preferred but not required (may be requested by admissions committee as needed)

 Students will be accepted in both the fall and spring semesters.
 Acceptance will be on a rolling basis, with the following application deadlines: